 In June 2018 we held a workshop and asked our King's Hall children about their ideas for an adventure playground.
 Click on the video to see what they said.

-Due to the generosity of a King's Hall Family phase has been constructed and opened in November 2018.
+Due to the generosity of a King's Hall family phase one has been constructed and was officially opened in November 2018.
 Having given it time to be enjoyed by the pupils we asked them what they thought: "We'd like more" was their reply.

-We are thrilled to be able to give them what they would like, phase two, generously funded by another King's Hall Family will be construction during the Easter break.
+We are thrilled to be able to give them what they would like in the form of phase two, generously funded by another King's Hall family, construction began during the Easter break.

-It does not stop there, we are currently working with Earth Wright to plan a third phase, this time the brief is to provide quiet space, an area to relax, read and socialise.
+Demand for this popular facility is such that it does not stop there, we have been talking to Earth Wright about a third phase, this time the brief is to include quiet space, an area to relax, read and socialise.

-If you would like further information about the next phase of the adventure playground, please contact Julian Mack in the King’s Schools Development Office on 01823 328 238 or by email: email@example.com.
+If you would like to chat about it, please contact Julian Mack in the King’s Schools Development Office on 01823 328 238 or by email: email@example.com.

 If you do not need to chat but would like to make a donation simply click here.